TLDR

 In 2006, the mayor of Medellín began transforming Comuna 13 through massive infrastructure investments to improve residents’ quality of life.
 The focus wasn’t on tourism but on connecting isolated neighborhoods to the rest of the city, reducing crime, and creating better opportunities for those living there.

 A cable car system was built in 2008 to help residents commute more efficiently, saving them a lot of time and providing new opportunities by making transportation more convenient.
 Unlike typical tourist attractions, Medellín’s cable cars were designed to improve the lives of local people.
-These innovative systems played a massive role in uniting the city and symbolized change and hope.

 The city also built a library park, offering access to computers, books, and outdoor green spaces.
 Then, in 2011, a unique series of covered outdoor escalators was installed in the heart of Comuna 13.
 These escalators replaced a climb of about 350 steep steps, reducing commute times and allowing less mobile residents to move around safely.
 A viaduct was also constructed, giving motorcyclists and pedestrians a safe path through the community.